ThatNintendoNerd/galaxy_save_data/docs/galaxy2/GameEventValue.md

 Represents the most significant bytes for a bit field determining if a message from an actor was read by the player.

-Messages are arbitrarily assigned a bit index based on their last parameter.
+Messages are assigned a bit index based on their last parameter.

 ## 累積死亡回数